 Pączki Day observed in Poland

 Fat Thursday (Tłusty Czwartek) is the real Pączki Day in Poland.
-It begins the last six days of carnival called in Polish ostatki.
-This period of intense partying and food feasting ends in Poland with Śledzik (literally meaning "A Little Herring" - in English referred to as Herring Night), the Polish name for the last Tuesday before Ash Wednesday (the first day of Lent).
+This day begins ostatki, the last six days of Polish Carnival.
+This period of intense partying and food feasting ends in Poland with Śledzik (literally meaning "A Little Herring" - in English referred to as Herring Night), the popular Polish name for the last Tuesday before Ash Wednesday and the outset of Lent).
 The name comes from the lean herring dish being served as the harbinger of the upcoming 40 days of fasting.